 Korle Bu is home to Ghana’s National Reconstructive Plastic Surgery and Burns Centre, which is headed by Operation Smile Ghana medical director Dr. Opoku Ampomah.
 A coworker, biomedical technician and Operation Smile Ghana volunteer Emmanuel Kumahor, introduced Clement to the organization, and he immediately became energized to volunteer.

-Alongside Sabrina, Clement has helped to bring more than 300 potential patients to each medical mission in Ghana since he joined the organization.
+Clement has helped to bring hundreds of potential patients to each medical mission in Ghana since he joined the organization.
 Their patient recruitment push for the April 2015 mission to Cape Coast, Clement’s first, proved to be pivotal.

 Prior to that mission, patient turnout numbers were dwindling in Ghana, putting Operation Smile’s work in the country at risk.
 Both Clement and Sabrina knew that the patients and families were out there, mostly scattered around the thousands of remote villages in the country.
 However, they were just not being reached nor convinced – nor able – to receive Operation Smile’s care.

 “When I heard that, I was saddened and I said, ‘Well, why?
 Is it true that there are no patients left in the country, or is it that something is not being done right?
 That might be the reason.’”
 Clement says.
 “So I said, ‘Okay, well, I have a very strong connection on the ground,’ and I put up a strategy that I thought would work.”

 And it did.